nexusartemis/nexusartemis/README.md

 - 👋 Hi, I’m @nexusartemis
-- 👀 I’m interested in ... a career in tech.
 - 🌱 I’m currently learning ...
 HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on ... beginner projects.
 - 📫 How to reach me ...
 DM me here or on twitter.
 Same username on Twitter.